justalfred/justalfred-blog/content/humans/curiosity.md

 Date: 2018-04-02
 Tags: humans, code
 Author: Just Alfred
-Summary: I've keep hearing curiosity is important in data science.
+Summary: I keep hearing curiosity is important in data science.
 I wonder why....

 Curiosity: The urge to know more.
 I gave a talk last year about the role of curiosity in the practice of data science,